 • Shiro Armstrong, “Economics and Politics in East Asia”, 6 March 2019.

 • Andy Kennedy, “China’s rise in innovation: techno-nationalism and techno-backlash”, 6 February 2019.

 If you are interested in joining the Working Group or presenting to it, please contact Professor Anthea Roberts.

-Anthea Roberts and Nicolas Lamp, Six Faces of Globalization: Who Wins, Who Loses, and Why it Matters (Harvard University Press, forthcoming, October 2021)
+Roberts, A. and Lamp, N., Six Faces of Globalization: Who Wins, Who Loses, and Why It Matters (Harvard University Press, 2021).

 Journal articles, policy reports and book chapters

 van der Kley, D., Shaping the Quad’s DNA: How can Quad Countries Manage Biotech’s Opportunities and Risks?.
 Canberra: The National Security College (2021).